-Our own business initiatives and actions taken up to FYE April 2022
+Our own business initiatives and actions taken up to FYE April 2023

-The MSSG has continued its focus on internal awareness raising.
-In March 2022, a talk and chalk session was chaired by our former Director of Risk and Compliance in our Bristol Office to recognise the international day of remembrance of the victims of slavery and the transatlantic slave trade.
-Members of the MSSG have also arranged a charity Three Peaks challenge to raise money for Unseen (an anti-slavery charity which aims to work towards a world without slavery).
-This has further contributed to the awareness raising of the issue of modern slavery both within the firm and on our social media platforms.
+The MSSG continue to meet every 2-3 months to focus on internal awareness raising.
+Members of the MSSG arranged a charity Three Peaks challenge which involved participants from varying levels from within the firm to raise money for Unseen (an anti-slavery charity which aims to work towards a world without slavery).
+This has further contributed to the awareness raising of the issue of modern slavery both within the firm and via our social media platforms.

-During FY2022 we started considering modern slavery risks in relation to external contractors who come on site to provide services to RPC including our cleaning supplier and caterers who were asked to complete a modern slavery questionnaire by way of mini audit.
+During FY2023 we continued our review of modern slavery risks in relation to specific external contractors who come on site to provide services where the risks to modern slavery could be potentially increased to RPC, including our cleaning supplier and caterers who were asked to complete a updated modern slavery questionnaire.

-We have also developed our own standard terms and conditions of purchase which include enhanced compliance requirements.
+We also continue to increase the opportunities for using our own standard terms and conditions of purchase with our suppliers which include enhanced compliance requirements.
 We strive to use our own standard terms wherever deemed appropriate and otherwise seek to embed enhanced compliance clauses into our higher risk supplier contracts wherever possible.